vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 ### 23.1 Semantic and legacy sequence paths coexist temporarily

-Capcom uses semantic commands and global scheduling, while four format families still use the cursor adapter and track-major execution.
+Capcom and NDS use semantic commands and global scheduling, while three format families still use the cursor adapter and track-major execution.
 Shared code must preserve both until migration is complete.
 Avoid adding features only to the legacy path; doing so increases the cost of removing it.

 ### 23.2 `std::any` hides some type checking